komodoooo/Arb-tool/README.md

-# ARB-tool
+# ARB sitescreener
-what is **arb**, the site parser? arb is a tool written in ruby ​​which, in addition to describing various information about a target site (_host, port, etc._), also captures the fingerprint, the xml version and returns it to you as output.
-It can also find all links related to a site.
+What is arb, the site parser? arb is a tool written in ruby ​​which, in addition to describing various information about a target site (host, port, etc.), also captures the fingerprint, the xml version and returns it to you as output.
+It can also find all links related to a site, or the open ports in an ip.

 # Getting started

-After installing ruby ​​run _setup.sh_ which will install the necessary dependencies.
+After installing ruby ​​run _Setup.sh_ which will install the necessary dependencies.
 After that, it will start arb for the first time. for more detailed information, type _`help`_
 It will give you the following output:
 ARB Sitescreener commands:

 ```
--local     => parse the localhost
+local        => analyze a localhost's site
--dns       => parse an user target
+fingerprint  => capture the html code and parse an user target of a site
+linkshunt    => view the correlated links in a site
+portchecker  => check the open port on a target ip
 -r           => reset & clear display
-help       => help :kek:
+help         => help you :kek:
-linkshunt  => view the correlated links in a site
 ```

 # Dependencies:

 - The ruby programming language
-- the gems 'http', 'sniffer' 'mechanize', 'open-url'
+- The gems 'http', 'sniffer' 'mechanize', 'open-uri' (and socket system gem)
+- The framework nokogiri is already integrated into sniffer & mechanize gems

 **DISCLAIMER: if the localhost is no detectable, arb give you an error.**